Kurogane (Tsubasa: Reservoir Chronicle): Reception

 Following his transformation Fai's transformation vampire after his pact with Kurogane, Manga News stated that the relationship between Fai and Kurogane kept changing which would attract more readers despite the brief dialogues the two have.
-Carlo Santos noted that Kurogane's philosophy about power might come across as confusing exposition.
 As the manga became darker in the second half, Manga News praised the amount of comic relief provided by Kurogane, Mokona and the original Syaoran when interacting for the first time in contrast to the rest members from the cast.
 The eventual confrontation involving Kurogane against Fai was noted by the write to have generated a major impact due to the relationship these two have developed across the story and praised how Kurogane does not talk too much in the match after so many flashbacks centered around Fai's past, balancing the action and dialogue.
 In its eventual following arc, Kurogane was praised for how he developed a more charismatic personality when interacting with Tomoyo ever since the manga's beginning, making him more appealing.
 Although The Fandom Post claimed that by this events both Kurogane and Fai appear to have reached their original goals, it was believed that these two will still continue on the journey to protect the missing Sakura.
 For the ending, MangaNews lamented Kurogane and Fai were given a less prominent role as the narrative primarily focused on the clone characters.